 Applicants to the physician assistant profession are expected and required to take full responsibility for their application throughout the admissions process.
 Please review these responsibilities outlined below.
-Furthermore, all applicants to the physician assistant profession are expected and required to abide by the CASPA Professional Code of Conduct.
+Furthermore, all applicants to the physician assistant profession are expected and required to abide by the PAEA CASPA Policy Regarding Investigations and Violations.

 CASPA applicants will:

 - Be responsible for researching the application procedures, admission requirements, and deadline requirements for each designated physician assistant program and adhering to those requirements.